ohrlando/List_Lambda_js/README.md

 # List_Lambda_js
-List class with Lambda like c#
+List class with Lambda like c# with select, where, first (condition), last(condition), distinct, each, etc.

 ####demos: http://jsfiddle.net/ohrlando/Lu6c4dkx/

 ## List class to javascript like c# List with lambda methods: